 If you are reading this, chances are you are a minor under the age of 18 or a parent of a minor.
 You also probably know by now that under California law, if a minor is injured and receives a settlement from the at-fault party, the minor will not be able to access these funds until after he or she reaches the “age of majority.”

 It might sound unfair, but it is California law, and we should respect that.
 Settlements for minors must be supervised and approved by the appropriate court.
-“That process is called a minor’s compromise and release hearing,” says our California personal injury attorney from the Mancini & Associates.
+“That process is called a minor’s compromise and release hearing,” says our personal injury attorney in California from the Mancini & Associates.

 How does this process work?
 Well, to get things started after a personal injury case has been settled for a specified amount, the court will appoint a guardian ad litem (the person responsible for investigating what solutions would in the best interests of the child).